brico-labs/oshwdem-robots-overlay/README.md

 # Oshwdem Robot Overlay

-Webapp to manage and track robot scores for Oshwdem 2017, allows tracking three different competitions: Siguelineas, Velocistas and Laberintos.
+Webapp to manage and track robot scores for Oshwdem 2017, allows tracking six different competitions: Sumo, Combate, HEBOCON, Siguelíneas, Velocistas and Laberintos.

 Requires Node to handle dependencies and run the webserver for the app and MongoDB to store the data.